 Honors in Music

-- Meet all requirements for the Bachelor of Arts in Music or the Bachelor of Music degree.
+- Meet all requirements for the Bachelor of Arts in Music;

-- Maintain a cumulative grade point average of 3.50 or higher in all music courses applicable to the degree.
+- Maintain a minimum cumulative GPA of 3.50 in all music courses applicable to the degree;

-- Meet the requirements for Graduation with Honors.
-These include:
+- Meet the requirements for Graduation with Honors;

 - Receive an honors score (based on criteria established by the department) on a comprehensive examination for majors.